chinyi0523/MTEAD/README.md

 # Multi-target Extractor and Detector

-A model for Unknown-number Speaker Diarization
+The model for proposed in [Multi-Target Extractor and Detector for Unknown-Number Speaker Diarization](https://ieeexplore.ieee.org/document/10132569).

 ## Model
 The model is the neural stage of MTEAD, stored in ``model/``